Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Computing Representative Sets

-Our first algorithm is based on such a previous result.
-Despite the fact that the following lemma is a special case of Lemma~3.4 in \cite{KratschW20}, our proof uses a completely different technique as we exploit that the given matroids are uniform.
+Our first algorithm is based on a previous result for computing representative sets.
+Despite the fact that \cref{lem:repset:first} is a special case of Lemma~3.4 in \cite{KratschW20}, our proof uses a completely different technique as we exploit that the given matroids are uniform.

-Let $\omega$ be the matrix multiplication coefficient in the following, i.e.\ $\omega < 2.37286$ \cite{AlmanW21}.
+Let $\omega$ be the matrix multiplication coefficient in the following, i.e., $\omega < 2.37286$ \cite{AlmanW21}.